Bayer-Group/WaterBase/README.md

 This is an R package for reproducing the Waterbase data analysis and the results for manuscript.

+This repository follows the principles of reproducible research (Peng, 2011).

 ## Data

 - Raw data handling is located in ./data-raw